 The most well-organized companies keep track of all the documents they have sent to customers in their document management system.
 It is very useful to be able to retrieve every document about a customer or a project.
 But the work of storing these documents can itself often take up quite a bit of time for staff.
 Each report must be saved in the document management system as well as be sent by email to the customer.

-That's not the case in OpenERP.
+That is not the case in OpenERP.
 To automatically make OpenERP reports available in the FTP server, OpenERP automatically uses virtual files.
 You can put virtual files into directories that have the special type of linked resource and link the virtual files to OpenERP's reports.

 When you copy or open a virtual file you print the selected resource.
-You don't then have to go and print a document through OpenERP – you just open the file containing that document in the document management system.
+You do not then have to go and print a document through OpenERP – you just open the file containing that document in the document management system.
 The PDF file is then created in real time by OpenERP by reading the relevant data.

-Importantly, once files have been read or copied they become real files, taking up real space, rather than just virtual.
+Importantly, once files have been read or copied, they become real files, taking up real space, rather than just virtual.
 This means that you can keep a legal record of all documents that have been created and sent to customers and suppliers.